Vic Govt PER #: BR102201

 Regardless of breed, I have always believed that dogs need 2 exercise sessions a day.
 Before you go to work, and after you get home from work.
 They do not have to be lengthy.

 You don’t want to over-do the exercise.
 With my dogs I let them determine, to a degree, how much work they do.
 So when I take them down to my dam for a running session, I’ll often have a group of dogs and two tennis balls flying through the air, and the dogs decide how much work to do.
 An exercise session might last 20-25 mins plus walking time to and from the dam.
 Clearly small pups need much less.
+Please note: working on the aerobic system is not just done once, but needs to be a daily activity of your dog (and yours) for life.

 Often when humans run, they do it too quickly and too much of it.
 The same goes for what many people put their dogs through.
 I have no doubt that this is an important contributing factor to shoulder and hip issues.
 We want the tendons, ligaments, muscles, etc to build slowly and strongly and hold everything together properly.
 Humans – read the Maffetone Method, and see what you can adapt to it for dogs.
 It’s been critical in keeping me injury free in my Ironman training.